asimihsan/asim_ihsan_io/hugo/content/posts/flutter-ffi-libsodium/index.md

     [`dart:ffi`](https://flutter.dev/docs/development/platform-integration/c-interop) library that is currently in
     beta.
 In this article we demonstrate why you'd want to use native code, and a practical example of doing so using the [`libsodium`](https://doc.libsodium.org/) cryptography library.
+objectives: |
+    By the end of this article you will be able to:

+    -   Create a Flutter plugin that uses native code for iOS and Android mobile apps.
+    -   Use the libsodium native cryptography library from Flutter mobile apps.
+    -   Run expensive native code in the background to avoid blocking the user interface of a mobile app.

 tags:
 - flutter
 - mobile